Millersville, Pennsylvania

-Millersville is a borough in Lancaster County, Pennsylvania, United States.
+Millersville (Millerschteddel or Millerschtadt) is a borough in Lancaster County, Pennsylvania, United States.
 At the 2020 census, the population was 7,629 and in 2021 it was estimated at 7,593.
 Millersville is home to Millersville University of Pennsylvania.

 History

 Originally farmland in then Manor Township owned by John Miller, Millerstown was a crossroads for goods and sales brought from the local farming communities into Lancaster City.
 Later the town's name was changed to "Millersville", and it was incorporated as a separate borough in Lancaster County.
 Millersville is the location of the first teachers' academy in the state, established in 1854.
 Later, in 1855, it was chartered as a state normal school, and presently is Millersville University of Pennsylvania, which is part of the Pennsylvania State System of Higher Education.

 Geography

 It is 4 mi southwest of Lancaster, the county seat.

 According to the U.S. Census Bureau, Millersville has a total area of 1.94 sqmi, of which 0.008 sqmi, or 0.41%, are water.
 A small portion of the southern border of the borough touches the Conestoga River, a tributary of the Susquehanna.
 Millersville University is in the southern part of the borough.